zack-bitcoin/basiccoin/erlang_October_2018/README.md

 A very simple blockchain.
 Based off of the Amoveo code base. https://github.com/zack-bitcoin/amoveo

-A work in progress.
-This is not yet a functioning blockchain.

 basiccoin = amoveo - (oracles and channels).

 First, to compile the software and start an erlang shell with the libraries loaded: